Passport in purse.

 As poetic as it sounds, I knew deep down inside that travel was both a part of my joy and job, but it was also a running technique sometimes.

 To travel fans reading this – can you relate?
-Any of this sound familiar to you?
+Any of this ring a bell?

-Let’s face it, seeing different places, eating food with signature flavours, hearing different musical riddims, shopping for items that are way too pricey at home, meeting fresh faces and speaking foreign languages is soooo much fun!
+Let’s face it, seeing different places, eating food with signature flavours, hearing different musical riddims, shopping for items that are way too pricey at home, meeting fresh faces, speaking foreign languages, taking pics of streets and new views is soooo much fun!

 But, try doing that constantly, whether for work or enjoyment and you can eventually: